Amy Astley: Career

 Astley joined Vogue in 1993 and became Beauty Director the following year.
 Prior to Vogue, Astley was an Associate Editor at House & Garden for four years, after beginning as a decorating assistant in her early 20s.
-Astley was also the editor of Teen Vogues four test issues, which were published from 2000–2002.
+Astley was also the editor of Teen Vogues four test issues, which were published from 2000 to 2002.

 Teen Vogue under Astley's direction

-The American Society of Magazine Editors nominated Teen Vogue for a 2003 General Excellence Award in the 250,000-500,000 circulation category.
+During Astley's tenure, Teen Vogue was nominated twice for a National Magazine Award for General Excellence (including in its launch year of 2003 in the 250,000-500,000 circulation category).
 In addition, Teen Vogue was named Adweek magazine's 2004 Startup of the Year.
-Teen Vogues circulation rate base increased to 900,000 with the October 2006 issue from its previous level of 850,000.
+Teen Vogue's circulation rate base increased to 900,000 with the October 2006 issue from its previous level of 850,000.
 The magazine is produced in the new Euro magazine size (6-3/4" x 9-1/8").
 Speaking to Forbes on her ten-year vision for Teen Vogue, Astley hoped to master digital domination, saying "We have to keep inspiring, surprising, entertaining and leading our audience on every platform from print to YouTube to the newest, latest innovation."

+Astley’s 2009 New York Times best-seller, The Teen Vogue Handbook: An Insider's Guide to Careers in Fashion, was updated and reissued by Penguin in 2014.

+Architectural Digest

+Astley joined Architectural Digest in 2016 and expanded it from being solely an extension of the print edition to include a social media presence, a hit video series on YouTube, and multiple digital-only verticals: AD PRO, a B2B membership service featuring authoritative coverage and breaking news for the design industry; Clever, which takes on the unique challenges of designing a smaller space; offering design advice for real life; and AD It Yourself, which features elevated DIY projects and actionable advice with content covering what to buy, what to do, and how to do it.

+She is also the author of the book AD at 100: A Century of Style, which celebrates the most incredible homes of the past century.

+Astley was named in Luxury Dailys Luxury Women to Watch 2023 list.

 Personal life

 Astley holds a BA in English from the College of Arts and Letters at Michigan State University.
-She lives in Manhattan with her husband and their two children.
+She lives in Manhattan with her husband and their two daughters.